-A significant part of the Pathfinder Report is the list of bulls that have sired five or more Pathfinder Cows in the current listing.
-These bulls excel in ability to sire daughters with early puberty and the genetic potential for milk production and growth.
-Obviously, some bulls in the breed have been used more extensively than others through the use of artificial insemination.
-Consequently, the probability of a bull's siring Pathfinder daughters increases as his use in the breed increases.
+Pathfinder Sires have sired five or more Pathfinder Cows in the current listing.
+These bulls excel in producing daughters with early puberty and the genetic potential for milk production and growth.
+Some bulls in the breed have been used more extensively than others through the use of artificial insemination (Al).
+The probability of a bull's siring Pathfinder daughters increases as his use in the breed increases.

 Pathfinder Sires are listed in order of the number of their qualifying Pathfinder daughters.
-Listed are the present owner or owners of the bull, the bull's registration number, the number of his daughters eligible for consideration for Pathfinder status, and the number of his daughters qualifying as Pathfinders in the preceding pages of the report.
+Listed are the present owner(s) of the bull, the bull's registration number, the number of his daughters eligible for consideration of Pathfinder status, and the number of his daughters qualifying as Pathfinders in the preceding pages of the report.